Iowa WBB Portal Checklist: Breaking Down Every Position Need

 For quite some time, it seemed like the Iowa Women’s Basketball program might be immune to departures through the transfer portal.
 However, as we’ve found out, no program can run from the portal.
 Eventually there will be losses and they’ve hit the Hawkeyes this season, with five players entering their names alongside over 1,300 other players that are looking for a new home.

-For the first time since the portal became commonplace, major additions to the Hawkeyes roster are needed, but they’ve gotten on the board with a commitment from Georgia guard Dani Carnegie.
-As it currently stands, Jan Jensen and her staff are now up to seven players on the 2026-27 roster.
+For the first time since the portal became commonplace, major additions to the Hawkeyes roster are needed, but they’ve gotten on the board with a couple of commitments.
+The latest being a commitment from Oklahoma State transfer guard Amari Whiting.
+As it currently stands, Jan Jensen and her staff are now up to eight players on the 2026-27 roster.
 They have a solid returning core, with four of their top six scorers back, led by future All-American center Ava Heiden.
-Still, if Iowa is going to compete for a Big Ten title and get back to the second weekend of the NCAA Tournament for the first time since 2024, they’ll need a bit more than seven players.
+Still, if Iowa is going to compete for a Big Ten title and get back to the second weekend of the NCAA Tournament for the first time since 2024, they’ll need a bit more than eight players.

 - PG Chit-Chat Wright (Jr) (12.5 ppg, 3.0 rpg, 4.5 apg)